Ted Ligety: World Championships results

-Through 2013, Ligety has won five medals in the World Championships, four of them gold.
+Ligety has won seven medals in the World Championships, five of them gold.
 He won three of them in giant slalom, after a bronze medal in 2009 in Val d'Isère behind Carlo Janka and Benjamin Raich he won the GS world title in 2011 besting Cyprien Richard and Philipp Schörghofer.
-Ligety repeated as world champion in GS in 2013, ahead of Marcel Hirscher and Manfred Mölgg.
+Ligety repeated as world champion in GS in 2013, ahead of Marcel Hirscher and Manfred Mölgg and again in 2015.

 At Schladming in 2013, he became a triple world champion in giant slalom, super-G, and combined at Planai.
 Ligety became the fifth man in history to win three or more gold medals at one world championships and the first in 45 years, when Jean-Claude Killy won four in 1968 at Chamrousse, with the combined as a "paper race."
 Ligety is the first racer of either gender to win the super-G, giant slalom, and combined at one world championships.

 Olympic results

-Personal
+Personal life

 Through a Citi charitable program, Ligety supports Youth Enrichment Services, an organization located in Boston founded in 1968, that takes urban youth to the mountains and teaches them how to ski and snowboard.
 He is married and has three children, a son born in 2017 and twin sons born in 2020.